seyfahni/minecraft-server-scripts/README.md

 Download or compile the latest or a specific build of bukkit, spigot, paper or tuinity server.

+### Note

+`spigot-download` will create additional folders and files, you might want to execute it in its own folder.

 ### Files

 Inside folder `downloader`: